potatosalad775/eqTrainer/README.md

 You can directly download APK file from [Release Section](https://github.com/potatosalad775/eqTrainer/releases/latest) as well.

+eqTrainer works on Android 7.0 or up.

 ### iOS

 eqTrainer for iOS and iPadOS is available on [Release Section](https://github.com/potatosalad775/eqTrainer/releases/latest) as an ipa file.

 You have to sign it with your own Apple ID to install it.
 Not sure how? try [Sideloadly](https://sideloadly.io/) or [AltStore](https://altstore.io/).

+eqTrainer works on iOS 12.1 or up.

 ### macOS